davetang/learning_nextflow/README.md

 ### Input parameters

+[When](https://www.nextflow.io/docs/latest/config.html) a pipeline script is launched, Nextflow looks for configuration files in multiple locations.
+Since each configuration file may contain conflicting settings, they are applied in the following order (from lowest to highest priority):

+1. (lowest priority) Parameters defined in pipeline scripts (e.g. `main.nf`)
+2. The config file `$HOME/.nextflow/config`
+3. The config file `nextflow.config` in the project directory
+4. The config file `nextflow.config` in the launch directory
+5. Config file specified using the `-c <config-file>` option
+6. Parameters specified in a params file (`-params-file` option)
+7. (highest priority) Parameters specified on the command line (`--something` value)

 Store parameters in JSON or YAML and reference with `params` prefix in Nextflow script.

 ```console
 nextflow run -params-file params.yml snippets/params.nf